51Degrees/specifications/data-model-specification/README.md

 Profiles will generally have a single Value for each Property, though some Properties allow multiple Values to be assigned.

-See below for the full set of meta-data for each property.
+See below for the full set of metadata for each property.

 | **Name**          | **Type**                  | **Description**                                                                                                                                                                                                                          |
 |---------------|------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|